AppiumTestDistribution/AppiumTestDistribution/README.md

 * Provide the absolute path of the apk file.
 * APPIUM_JS_PATH should be the location of the appium.js in yout location machine
-* RUNNER option can be parallel/distribute(Parallel will run the all the tests across device- which helps to get the device coverage/ Distribute will distribute all the tests across devices)
+* RUNNER option can be parallel/distribute(Parallel will run  all the tests across device- which helps you to get the device coverage/ Distribute will distribute all the tests across devices which helps you faster execution)
 * APP_TYPE should be set to "native" to run native/hybrid tests and "web" to run webtests in chrome.
+* Make sure you have chrome browser installed on real devices, if not please download from playstore.
+* Make sure you don't use ``` 	getDriver().resetApp()  ``` when your running your webtests.

 <h3>Reports</h3>